zhangyuanwei/node-siri/README-en.md

 #### Custom DNS Server (Advanced)

-If you already have a DNS server on your netowrk, simply create a zone file for `guzzoni.apple.com` to point to your `node-siri` server.
+If you already have a DNS server on your network, simply create a zone file for `guzzoni.apple.com` to point to your `node-siri` server.

     $TTL 3600